 Where do I start?
 How do I apply?

 It's really rather simple to apply to UW-Marinette.
 Here are the things we need to receive from you in order to complete your admissions file:

 - A UW System application.
-You can pick up a copy on campus in the Office of Student Services, or you can simply apply online at apply.wisconsin.edu.
+You can pick up a copy on campus in the Office of Student Affairs, or you can simply apply online at apply.wisconsin.edu.